deeppethani02/SOIL-PROPERTIES-PREDICTION-BY-USING-MACHINE-LEARNING/README.md

 S = f(s,c,o,r,p,a,n), where

-S = soil classes or attributes (to be modeled) f = function s = soil, other or previously measured properties of the soil at a point c = climate, climatic properties of the environment at a point o = organisms, including land cover and natural vegetation or fauna or human activity r = relief, topography, landscape attributes p = parent material, lithology a = age, the time factor n = spatial or geographic position
+1. S = soil classes or attributes
+2. f = function
+3. s = soil, other or previously measured properties of the soil at a point
+4. c = climate, climatic properties of the environment at a point
+5. o = organisms, including land cover and natural vegetation or fauna or human activity
+6. r = relief, topography, landscape attributes
+7. p = parent material, lithology
+8. a = age, the time factor
+9. n = spatial or geographic position